 The largest issue with regard to gravity trails is the high resource commitment (that means money and labor).
 We have a difficult time with getting volunteers to produce the man hour resources that are needed to both construct and maintain these types of trails.
 That's why we're looking at including this opportunity at West Mag via a grant for construction.
 Keep in mind that gravity oriented trails often can cost up to $30k per mile to build vs. $5k or so for cross country trails.
 Until funds or man hour resources materialize, BMA (or any land agency, for that matter) will not have the capacity to construct these trails.
 At BMA, we are working to buy machinery that would allow us to cut the resources needed significantly.

 BMA immensely appreciates membership dues, especially dues paid in volunteer sweat.
 When we help design, construct or otherwise alter an existing trail it is done with our members' considerations first.
 This means representing the desire to have challenging trails for all levels but always making "sustainable" our first priority.

 While we encourage email and social media input from our members, the absolute best way to understand the how, why, when and where we make decisions is to get involved with the process.
 This is the only true way to understand the process that leads us to trails on the ground.
-We have been advocating on behalf of mountain biking for over a decade.
+We have been advocating on behalf of mountain biking for over two decades.
 As such, we have seen successes such as Valmont Bike Park, city trails (finally) west of Broadway in the form of Springbrook trail, as well as designing and constructing the first ever legal technical features in Boulder County on Re-Root Trail.
 We will continue to advocate for trails, work to engage the electorate, trail volunteers, run Bike Patrol and have social activities to build community around mountain biking.